elunna/nerfhack-changelog/README.md

 * Peaceful monsters won't cast make invisible on themselves.
 They also won't drink potions of invisibility or zap themselves with wands of make invisible.
 * Monster spellcasters will prioritize healing when wounded.
-* Monster spellcasters can cast stone-to-flesh in response to getting stoned (Evil).
+* Monster spellcasters can cast stone-to-flesh in response to getting stoned (EvilHack).
 * Don't let monster cleric stunning reset stun counter to 1 when stunned.
 * Displacement, invisibility, and darkness offer limited protection from spellcasters.
 * Telepathic spellcasters can usually bypass invisibility and displacement protections.